 Pulse trawling is an adaptation of beam trawling, a method of commercial fishing which has been used for over one hundred years.
 Beam trawling is used to catch demersal species (those that live and feed on or near the seabed).
-The mouth of the net is held open by a solid metal bar and up to twenty ‘tickler chains’ trash the seabed in front of the net to stir up fish (especially flatfish which bury themselves under the sand and silt of the seabed) which then allows them to be scooped into the net.
-Pulse trawling replaces the tickler chains with a series of electrical drag wires mounted into the net.
-These wires send an electrical pulse around the net which shocks and stuns fish out of the ground and moves them into the net (1) .
+A net is dragged across the seabed by a trawler and the mouth of the net is held open by a solid metal bar with up to twenty ‘tickler chains’ thrashing the seabed in front of the net.
+This stirs up fish (especially flatfish and prawns which bury themselves under the sand and silt of the seabed) which then allows the fish to be scooped into the net.
+Beam trawling is considered one of the most environmentally destructive forms of trawling by environmental groups such as Greenpeace due to the very high levels of bycatch and the damage caused to the seabed by this type of commercial fishing.

-[It’s like] “fishing in a graveyard…What they don’t catch they annihilate …Virtually everything is dead.” – Tom Brown, Secretary of Thanet Fisherman Association.
+[It’s like] “fishing in a graveyard…What they don’t catch they annihilate … virtually everything is dead.” – Tom Brown, Secretary of Thanet Fisherman Association.

-“This is absolutely devastating for us because we never caught so many fish that [were] already dead …It’s a waste of time going to that area now.
+“This is absolutely devastating for us because we never caught so many fish that [were] already dead … it’s a waste of time going to that area now.
 It stinks of dead fish.” – Jeff Loveland, owner of two fishing boats operating out of Ramsgate, Kent.